Roommates mistakenly sent to VCU isolation dorm say it's a nerve-racking experience

 If they violated the rules and left their room, they would face suspension and the cancellation of their housing contract, a cost of about $3,400 in Kilby-Woodward’s case, without a refund.

-Considering the seriousness of the COVID pandemic, both students thought the policy seemed reasonable – until they saw the rooms with white-tiled floors and barren walls and received their meals.
+Considering the seriousness of the COVID-19 pandemic, both students thought the policy seemed reasonable — until they saw the rooms with white-tiled floors and barren walls and received their meals.

 “Dusty.
 Dust everywhere.
 On the bed and desks and everything,” said Hartman.
 “It kind of looked like a mental institution, what I’d imagine that looking like.
 Just being white and bare, nothing to look at.”